MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-active-directory.md

 ## Preparation
 Azure AD authentication requires the use of service certificates to help secure client connections over a wide area network (WAN).
 In a production environment, you should obtain a certificate from a certification authority or trusted provider.
 In a test environment, if you do not have certificate, then you can create your own self-signed certificate.
 The implementation of certificates involves installaion and configuration of the certificates on the [!INCLUDE[server](../developer/includes/server.md)] server and client computers.

-For more informnation, see [Using Certificates to Secure a Remote Client Connection](using-certificates-to-secure-a-remote-client-connection.md).
+For more information, see [Using Certificates to Secure Connections](../deployment/implement-security-certificates-production-environment.md).

 ## Task 1: Create an Azure AD Tenant